Nicky Thomas Media

 political activist Candace Allen and former MD of LMM Robert Adediran.

-Because I strongly believe that classical music can fire up children’s minds with colours, humour and drama, we have created two children’s concerts partnering with actress Louise Ford and secondly with playwright Nadya Menuhin for storytelling in 4-hand piano extravaganzas of Peer Gynt and Carnival of the Animals in Highgate’s St Michael Church.
+At Nicky Thomas Media, we believe that classical music can fire up children’s minds with colours, humour and drama, we have created two children’s concerts partnering with actress Louise Ford and secondly with playwright Nadya Menuhin for storytelling in 4-hand piano extravaganzas of Peer Gynt and Carnival of the Animals in Highgate’s St Michael Church.
 Our “Carnival” attracted 270 children, parents and 10 four-legged friends including a “lion”.

-violinist Fenella Humphreys to explore the topic of renewal and how loss can be a catalyst
+To support Tales and Tunes, we curated an evening with writer Christina Patterson and violinist Fenella Humphreys to explore the topic of renewal and how loss can be a catalyst

 for change and for humanity’s greatest creativity with a programme of solo violin music including Bach’s Chaconne and poetry chosen by Patterson.
 The concert promoted Fenella Humphreys’ latest recording which was featured on Scala Radio, Gramophone and the